contao/docs/docs/manual/faq/_index.en.md

 {{% /faq %}}

 {{% faq "How can I change the Contao backend path?" %}}
-{{< version-tag "4.13" >}} You can add the entry `route_prefix` in config.yaml and then you have to empty the application cache once using the Contao Manager or the console.
+You can add the entry `route_prefix` in config.yaml and then you have to empty the application cache once using the Contao Manager or the console.

 ```yaml
 # config/config.yaml